Read an important announcement about Bitcoin from Bitcoin.com.

 Once a transaction is confirmed, it’s nearly impossible to double-spend it.
 The more confirmations that a transaction has, the harder it is to double-spend the bitcoins.
 By solving the double-spend problem, digital currency has now become viable.

-The Bitcoin network changes fast and changes often.
+The Bitcoin Core network changes fast and changes often.
 To stay ahead of the game it’s necessary to follow the news and discuss the latest events with other members of the community.
 Bitcoin.com aims to be a reliable source of information for beginners and industry insiders alike.